mjfrigaard/sharing-your-work/manuscript/chapter3.md

 The example we will work through in this text follows a common scenario: *you have a data set and an incomplete description of it's contents, and a problem to solve.*

-Other variations on this scenario include:

-- solve a problem (or answer a question) using data you don't currently posses

-- there are data in a database, but these data need to be retrieved, restructured, and presented in a way that doesn't currently exist

-- combine data from multiple sources (APIs, web-scraping, local data) stored in different types (JSON, SQL, Excel, etc.) into a model or dashboard

-We've encountered all of these situations, but the common thread between all of them is they contain data files and some accompanying documentation.
 In the example we've provided, there are only two files **data-dictionary-icanbp.txt** and **IcanBP.csv**, but it's easy to how this number can grow over the life of a project.

 In this next session we are going to cover operating system differences, Terminal commands, and how to use command line tools effectively.